aleph2c/miros-rabbitmq/docs/_sources/how_it_works.rst.txt

 * Convert a file read into an asynchronous event which can be subscribed to by another statechart
 * be easy to debug/document
+* run even if the json file doesn't exist or is empty

 The network discovery process is expensive, so we will cache its results to a JSON file.